s520/transifex-js-client/readme.md

 # transifex-api

-This is a universal module (works on browser and server) that implements a client for the Transifex API.
-It is written in ES6 that it transpiled through babel and webpack to a regular universal javascript module.
+This is a universal codebase (works on browser and server) that implements a client for the Transifex API.
+It is written in ES6 and it can be used either as a Node module by linking the src directory or as browser api client by building the codebase through webpack and using the minified js file in the dist folder.

 The client is Promise based and has no external dependencies as AJAX is handled through superagent.

 ## Installation